ForEvolve/forevolve.github.io/_posts/en/2017-08-25-design-patterns-web-api-service-and-repository-part-5.md

 }
 ```

-> My clans' name source is [Wikipedia](https://en.wikipedia.org/wiki/Ninja).
+> My clans' name source is [Wikipedia](https://en.wikipedia.org/wiki/Ninja) :sunglasses:.

 ## The end of this article
-Now, running all tests gives us the green light, with 16 passing tests and no failing one, to continue to the second half of our system: the Ninjas.
+Running all tests gives us the green light to continue to the second half of our system: the Ninjas (with 16 passing tests).

 > We have not tested the default clans ("Iga" and "Kōga").
 > We could or could not have any or worst an `Exception` could be thrown, and our automated tests would not give us any feedback about it; because no test covers that scenario.
-> I leave this task to you to test that out, as an exercice.
+> I leave this task to you to test that out, as a practice.
 >
-> In the source code, I implemented a test for that (in `StartupTest.cs`).
+> In the source code, I implemented a test for that (in [`StartupTest.cs`](https://github.com/ForEvolve/ForEvolve.Blog.Samples/blob/master/5.%20NinjaApi%20-%20Clans%20completed/test/ForEvolve.Blog.Samples.NinjaApi.IntegrationTests/StartupTest.cs)) where I reused `BaseHttpTest`.
-> There are multiple ways to do this and I used the easy one (based on our actual code base).

 ### What have we covered in this article?
 We talked about the repositories role in a system, we defined the `IClanRepository` interface, updated the `ClanService` class, created the `ClanRepository` class, ended up with a few more unit tests and did some integration testing.